Travelling with a baby

 As VIP cruisers we got our pics with the captain and at length talking about the bridges, city architecture, the Parliament and so on.
 Special City cruises deal for families from Bankside pier, online offer hop-on hop-off 24hour Riverpass from £10 adult and £5 child.

 Next door there’s the Aquarium, which makes a perfect visit for kids as little as 2 years old.
 We’ve been very privileged to be invited for a back staged tour, including feeding the stingrays and huge turtles.
 Slimey little fish and squid, locally sourced and fed by the kids – very exciting!
 Me as a diver I am still rather reluctant to admire sharks, rays and turtles in the Aquarium, but have to admit the London ones look chilled and rather happy.
-The kids were thrilled and ecstatic about the sharks – mine played quite a bit around and next to the cage.
+London Aquarium with kids is always a hit, and given the extra treats today, the kids were ecstatic.

 Jellyfish were next, fascinating all of us how they change colours and float so graciously.